Court of Chancery of the County Palatine of Durham and Sadberge: Other relevant legislation

 See section 20(2) of that Act.

 Merger with the High Court

-On the appointed day the Court of Chancery of the County Palatine of Durham and Sadberge was merged with the High Court.
-Accordingly on and after that day no jurisdiction, whether conferred by statute or otherwise, could be exercised, or can now be exercised, by the Court of Chancery of the County Palatine of Durham and Sadberge as such.
+The Courts Act 1971 states: "On the appointed day ... the Court of Chancery of the County Palatine of Durham and Sadberge ... shall be merged with the High Court.
+Accordingly on and after that day no jurisdiction, whether conferred by statute or otherwise, could be exercised, or can now be exercised, by the Palatine Courts as such."
 The Court of Chancery of the County Palatine of Durham and Sadberge was abolished on merger with the High Court.

 Transitional provisions

 Transitional provisions were contained in Part I of Schedule 5 to the Courts Act 1971.

 Offices

 Any judicial or other office in the Court of Chancery of the County Palatine of Durham and Sadberge was abolished by section 44(1)(b) of the Courts Act 1971.

 Section 44(2) conferred a power to make regulations to provide for the compensation of persons who suffered loss of employment or loss or diminution of emoluments attributable to the effect of section 44(1)(b) or to the merger of the Court of Chancery of the County Palatine of Durham and Sadberge.